CapedCrusader77/Gen-AI-Hackathon/README.md

 Instead of leaving users with simple vanity stats or arbitrary numbers, TrustGraph directly answers the ultimate organizational question:
 > **"Should my organization adopt this repository?"**

-Inspired by systems like **Bloomberg Terminal, Palantir Foundry, and Datadog**, the application translates raw telemetry from the GitHub API into boardroom recommendations, regulatory verdicts, and interactive risk models.
+Designed to provide enterprise-grade repository trust intelligence.telemetry from the GitHub API into boardroom recommendations, regulatory verdicts, and interactive risk models.

 ---